Sachin-NeU/Team5_CSYE7245_Spring2021/Assignment 1/GCP/README.md

-# Building Data Pipeline for SEVIR Dataset using AWS
+# Building Data Pipeline for SEVIR Dataset in GCP

 ### INTRODUCTION